Arena AufSchalke: Roof and pitch

 The Veltins-Arena features a Teflon-coated fiberglass canvas retractable roof, which spans the entire stadium.
 The roof is supported by a rectangular truss that is suspended above the field, which is in turn connected to the main building via 24 steel pylons.
 The center of the roof can be opened into two halves, allowing for an opened or covered stadium, depending on weather and event.
 To reduce the exterior noise of up to 105 decibels during concerts, a second layer of Teflon-coated fiberglass canvas was added over the first, creating a dampening air cushion.
 Hanging 25 m over the center of the pitch are four video screens, each with a surface area of 35 m2.
-The centrally suspended scoreboard, similar to those found inside indoor sports arenas, was the first of its kind in football stadium, and has since been copied in the Commerzbank-Arena in Frankfurt and the Esprit Arena in Düsseldorf.
+The centrally suspended scoreboard, similar to those found inside indoor sports arenas, was the first of its kind in football stadium, and has since been copied in the Deutsche Bank Park in Frankfurt and the Merkur Spiel-Arena in Düsseldorf.

 Like the Sapporo Dome in Japan, the State Farm Stadium and Allegiant Stadium in the U.S. and the GelreDome in the Netherlands, the Veltins-Arena features a slide-out pitch.
 Supported by a 11400 t substructure, the playing field can be moved in and out of the stadium within four hours.
 This has several advantages: